-The Pros And Cons Of Getting Coffee Versus Doing An Activity On A First Date
+The Pros And Cons Of Getting Coffee Vs Planning An Activity For A First Date

 I've been on more first dates than anyone I know, and that's definitely not something to brag about.

 But BECAUSE of my expertise, I do know what makes a great first date — and how it can potentially lead to a second one.